survivejs/react-book/manuscript/02_getting_started.md

 ## Installing Webpack

 Next you should get Webpack installed.
 We'll do a local install and save it as a project dependency.
 This way you can invoke the build anywhere (build server, whatnot).
-Run `npm i webpack --save-dev`.
+Run `npm i webpack node-libs-browser --save-dev`.
 If you want to run the tool, hit `node_modules/.bin/webpack`.

 T> We are using `--save-dev` here instead of `--save` as we want to use Webpack as a development dependency.
 Use `--save-dev` for parts you need to generate your distribution version.
 Otherwise `--save` is a good pick.

+T> `node-libs-browser` is installed as it is a peer dependency of Webpack.
+Starting from NPM 3 it won't get installed automatically so it's a good idea to have it installed in order to be future-proof.

 T> Webpack works using a global install as well (`-g` flag) but it is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler as you have direct control over the version you are running.